Alkeops/It-s-not-another-package/README.md

 #### A little example with Create Account Use Case

-Taking the [documentation](https://developers.stellar.org/docs/tutorials/create-account) as an example for creating an account, let's consider a snippet of a real conversation.
+Taking the [documentation](https://developers.stellar.org/docs/tutorials/create-account) as an example for creating an account.
 Imagine for a moment a developer from a small startup whose next task is very simple: creating an account.
 The Stellar process isn't complex; in fact, it's very well-explained.
 However, the programmer is more interested in the **'WHAT?'** than the **'HOW?'**, especially when time is of the essence.

 ##### Step 1